briansimiyuj/doctor-appointment-app/README.md

         5. Create a function to handle reject appointment
           a.
 If there is no appointment to reject or the boolean state is false, exit the function early
           b.
+Call the updateAppointmentStatus function with the appointment to reject and the 'rejected' status
+          c.
 If an onReject callback function is provided, call it with the appointment to reject and the rejection reason
-          c.
+          d.
 Call onClose function to close the modal

     ### Cancel Appointment Modal Component